Bulgarians vote for fifth time in two years

 Corruption, Russia ties

-Complicating coalition building are accusations by many of his political rivals that Borissov had not done enough to stop corruption in the country during his decade long-rule that ended in 2021, something that Borissov denies.
+Complicating coalition building are accusations by many of his political rivals that Borissov had not done enough to stop corruption in the country during his decade-long rule that ended in 2021, which is something that Borissov denies.

 At stake could also be Bulgaria's stance on Russia's offensive in Ukraine.